ezdes/Registration/README.md

   * Email
     * programm will send code to your email
-    * you can resend code by clicking reset password.
+    * you can resend code by clicking resend button.
     ![photo_2021-02-16_11-00-56](https://user-images.githubusercontent.com/71791856/108020352-65a0f100-7046-11eb-97f3-cfb531b8133a.jpg)